 - Data erasure.

-If you would like to exercise above EU General Data Protection Regulation (GDPR) rights about your Personal Information we hold about you, or exercise any other data subject right available to you under California Consumer Privacy Act (CCPA), please submit a written request to: Privacy@ClientSavvy.com or contact use using the information provided in the “How to Contact Us” section below.
+If you would like to exercise the above EU General Data Protection Regulation (GDPR) rights about your Personal Information we hold about you or exercise any other data subject right available to you under California Consumer Privacy Act (CCPA), please submit a written request to Privacy@ClientSavvy.com or contact us using the information provided in the “How to Contact Us” section below.
 Our privacy team will examine your request and respond to you as quickly as possible.

 California residents are entitled to ask us for a notice identifying the categories of Personal Information which we share with our affiliates and/or third parties for marketing purposes and providing contact information for such affiliates and/or third parties.

 2.8.1 Children’s Privacy

 The company does not knowingly collect or solicit any information from anyone under the age of 18 or knowingly allow such persons to register for the Services.
 The Services and their content are not directed at children under the age of 18.
 In the event that we learn that we have collected personal information from a child under age 18 without parental consent, we will delete that information as quickly as possible.
 If you believe that we might have any information from or about a child under 13, please contact Company at Privacy@ClientSavvy.com.

 If you are an EU or California resident under the age of 16, do not share any personal information without parental consent.
 Contact us at Privacy@ClientSavvy.com. for assistance.

 You may opt-out of receiving text messages by replying “STOP” to any text message received.

 - In all promotional emails, you will be given the opportunity to opt-out of receiving such messages in the future by clicking on the link at the bottom of the email that says “unsubscribe.”